KostiantynRosokhatyi/KostiantynRosokhatyj/README.md

 - 👀 I’m interested in Front-end web development
 - 🌱 I’m currently learning in V.N.
 Karazina University
 - 💞️ I’m looking to collaborate on interesting web projects
-- 📫 How to reach me: @Kostianty_n - telegram, kostian.mendes@gmail.com - email.
+- 📫 How to reach me: @Kostianty_n - telegram, kostian.mendes@gmail.com, rosokhatyi.kostiantyn@gmail.com- emails.

 <!---
 KostiantynRosokhatyj/KostiantynRosokhatyj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.